-New technologies or approaches often get labeled as disruptors to an existing way of working or doing things.
-A big issue in most cases is not adopting the technology but breaking the established habit.
+New technologies or approaches often get labelled as disruptors to an existing way of working or doing things.
+A big issue in most cases is not adopting the technology, but breaking the established habit.

 The same is true in the learning and development industry and for Chief Learning Officers, HR and Business Leaders of organizations who are continuously on the lookout for improving learning outcomes for their workforce.

 The recent wave of interest in microlearning is causing organizations and leaders to take notice of this new approach to learn and how progress in technologies such as AI and mobile can enable their organizations to make learning even more effective.

 But does adopting microlearning mean doing away with the established learning curriculum that you have painstakingly but in place?

 Rather, a good way to consider where to use microlearning can be similar to how you would think of adopting any new technology or business venture for that matter.

 While we have written previously about the benefits of microlearning and how it differs from traditional learning, there is no denying that organizations can leverage microlearning in a variety of ways, depending on two things: